 For the same age bracket, parents should also include spending on vitamins and supplements, baby food, and family meals where they could be a part of as they grow up.
 Once babies no longer drink formula milk or breast milk, they can now eat what most adults consume.
 You can budget PHP 80 per meal for each adult in the household and around PHP 50 per meal for each child.

 Breastfeed your baby and cook food at home to reduce the food cost by as much as 50%.
 Food deliveries are priced up to three times higher than your actual spending when you cook at home.

 Also, maximize your credit card benefits, rewards, and points when buying groceries.
 Whether for dining promos or cashback, you’ll benefit from swiping those plastics for your grub.

 You might not believe it, but baby clothes are more expensive than adult clothing.
 You might be spending more on clothes when kids are at the age of 0 to 9 years old compared to when they are already 10 years and older.

 Prices of clothes depend on the type of fabric used and the time and other resources spent when making the product.
 Logically, an adult shirt uses more material compared to a baby’s shirt.
 However, it takes more time to finish the smaller ones due to the intricacies and precisions required.

 Save more on clothing by accepting or asking for hand-me-downs and buying non-branded products.
 For example, branded summer pants for little girls can cost up to PHP 450, yet you just need to pay PHP 150 for unbranded ones.

-You can also trim your budget when you buy from garage sales, discount stores, and thrift stores.
+You can also trim your family budget when you buy from garage sales, discount stores, and thrift stores.
 Join barter groups where more people are willing to give away clothes and baby stuff that are good as new in exchange for food and grocery items.